apify-projects/apify-orchestrator/test-actor/README.md

 An Actor that spawns itself multiple times using the Apify Orchestrator from the same repository.

-This actor was designed to run totally or partially on the platform.
+This actor was designed to run totally or partially on the platform (at least the child Runs).
 To use it, push it to the platform with the command:

 ```sh